openhab/openhab-docs/configuration/blockly/rules-blockly-items-things.md

 Function: Get the current state of an **Item** or **Group**

-- Should return the state of an item as a String like ON/OFF, the temperature value etc.
+- Returns the [state](https://www.openhab.org/docs/configuration/items.html#state) of an item like ON/OFF, the temperature value etc.

+Note that most of the states can and will be directly **converted automatically to a String** but be careful that some of the **more complex states may instead return a complex object instead**.

+**Tip:** it is recommended in this case to assign this to a variable and use the "String-Append-Text" with an empty "" to convert it into a String for further processing.

+See the [Item-State documentation](https://www.openhab.org/docs/configuration/items.html#state) for more information

 Note: currently a String is not always returned.
 [See this thread](https://community.openhab.org/t/blockly-cannot-split-text-string-from-string-item/130819) for reference and potential workaround.